dotnet/docs-maui/docs/user-interface/brushes/gradient.md

 > [!IMPORTANT]
 > The coordinate system used by gradients is relative to a bounding box for the output area.
 0 indicates 0 percent of the bounding box, and 1 indicates 100 percent of the bounding box.
 Therefore, (0.5,0.5) describes a point in the middle of the bounding box, and (1,1) describes a point at the bottom right of the bounding box.

-The following XAML example creates a diagonal `LinearGradientBrush` with four colors:
+The following XAML example creates a diagonal <xref:Microsoft.Maui.Controls.LinearGradientBrush> with four colors:

 ```xaml
 <LinearGradientBrush StartPoint="0,0"